c0dearm/yaru/README.md

 The decorated functions must be discovered by `yaru`, so they need to be in a module named `commands` at the root of your project, for example a `commands.py` file.

-The `add_numbers` command is not invokable through the cli, this is the output of `yaru --help`:
+The `add_numbers` command is now invokable through the cli, this is the output of `yaru --help`:

 ```
 usage: yaru [-h] {add-numbers} ...